 Competition for places on any of the programmes can be quite fierce so the directors of the postgraduate programmes look for applicants who have a good undergraduate degree and prior commitment to the profession demonstrated through work experience, either paid or voluntary.

-Outside of professional entry there are posts at a paraprofessional level that are open to applicants who do not have the professional qualification.
+Outside of professional entry there are posts at a paraprofessional level that are open to applicants who do not have the post-graduate qualification.
 Typically these are called Archive or Records Assistants and can be found in most archive and records management services.

 Posts at this level are usually advertised in the local and national press, as well as through announcements on the Archives-NRA and RECORDS-MANAGEMENT-UK e-mailing lists.
 You can join these lists, which act as forums for UK archive and records management related issues, problems and opportunities, by going to their websites and following their instructions.